Table of Contents

 Circumventricular Organs (CVOs)

 Sensory organs have the ability to detect plasma composition.
 They send the sensed information to higher brain centers so as to get appropriate responses.
-There are four sensory organs in this category:
+There are three sensory organs in this category:

 - Area postrema senses the presence of the noxious stimulus and triggers vomiting.

-- Vascular organ of the lamina terminalis senses the tonocity of the plasma and helps with the maintenance of body fluid homeostasis.
+- A vascular organ of the lamina terminalis senses the tonicity of the plasma and helps with the maintenance of body fluid homeostasis.

 - Subfornical organ has a role in the maintenance of blood pressure and energy balance of the body.